S1aX0r/Ghosted/Ghosted.md

 ### STAYING QUIET / PERSONAS ###

 Another rule to obey is this: NEVER TALK ABOUT WHAT YOU ARE DOING!
-Noone needs to know that you are becoming a Ghost.
+No one needs to know that you are becoming a Ghost.
 Stay quiet!!!
-Don't tell friends, neighbors, work freinds, and if needed family.
+Don't tell friends, neighbors, work friends, and if needed family.
 Other people will look at you like a madman and then talk behind your back to other people.
 You may not know it but more people will draw their attention to you, just because you opened your mouth.
 Learn to talk about yourself in a fake persona.
 When talking to people you don't know, falsify your name, birthday, job, hobbies, likes and dislikes, and even to an extent your accent and appearance.
 Sounds like James Bond huh?

 ### EARNING MONEY / SKILLS ###